DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 About this publication

-19 Dec 2025 This publication is an adapted translation of Google Cloud and DORA's report, "2025 State of AI-Assisted Software Development."
+19.12.2025 This publication is an adapted translation of Google Cloud and DORA's report "2025 State of AI-Assisted Software Development."
 The original is available at the link.
 Reading time: 10 min.
-This chapter was prepared with the participation of: Sarah D’Angelo, Ph.D. - user experience researcher, Google Ambar Murillo - user experience researcher, Google AI & Infrastructure Sarah Inman, Ph.D. - user experience researcher, Google Kevin M. Storer, Ph.D. - user experience researcher, Google Cloud
+This chapter was prepared with contributions from: Sarah D’Angelo, Ph.D. - user experience researcher, Google Ambar Murillo - user experience researcher, Google AI & Infrastructure Sarah Inman, Ph.D. - user experience researcher, Google Kevin M. Storer, Ph.D. - user experience researcher, Google Cloud

 Why development measurement frameworks matter

-3. The key is to use metrics not for the numbers themselves, but to change how the team and the organization as a whole work.
+The main thing is to use metrics not for the numbers themselves, but to change how the team and the whole organization work.

-5. A framework breaks a broad concept, such as developer experience, into specific measurable elements like speed, quality, satisfaction, and so on.
+A framework breaks a broad concept, such as developer experience, into specific measurable elements such as speed, quality, satisfaction, and more.

 Three directions of measurement frameworks